-PET-xxx On-the-Job Performance
+PET-490 On-the-Iob Performance

-PET-xxx is required on-the-job training for petroleum engineering technology.
+PET-490 is required on-the-job training for petroleum engineering technology.
 On-the-Job-Training will take place during the third quarter of the third year for AB and HD students and during the fourth quarter of the fourth year for AB students only.
-Abu Dhabi Polytechnic will arrange with ADNOC to allocate training place for course students ahead of time.
+Abu Dhabi Polytechnic will arrange with ADNOC and/or any of its group of companies to allocate training place for course students ahead of time.

-(Each PET student must participate in an approved training/performance program.
-The program must contain practical elements of the courses in the HD and AB programs.
+(Each PET student must participate in an approved training/performance programme.
+The programme must contain practical elements of the courses in the HD and AB programmes.
 At the end of the training period, a formal written report must be submitted; student grade will be either S OR U (satisfactory or unsatisfactory).